michgz/tonetyrant/README.md

 A pre-built executable may be downloaded from [here](https://github.com/michgz/tonetyrant/releases/download/v2.0.0/linux-executable-v2.0.0.zip) for Linux kernel versions from 4.15 or later (Ubuntu 18.04 or later).
 Extract from the zip file and enable execution rights with ```sudo chmod +x tyrant```.

-Note: older versions might need a GTK 2.0 build, which can be downloaded [here](https://github.com/michgz/tonetyrant/releases/download/v2.0.1/linux-gtk2-executable-v2.0.1.zip)
+Note: newer versions might work better with a GTK 3.0 build, which can be downloaded [here](https://github.com/michgz/tonetyrant/releases/download/v2.0.1/linux-gtk3-executable-v2.0.1.zip)

 ### From source